ShaSchangali/42_Projects/ft_born_to_be_root/README.md

 4. Press `enter` on `American English` or your keyboard of preference.

-#### ⚠️ NOTE: create & use the same password for everything.

-5. Create a Host Name as your login, with 42 at the end (eg. User42)
+5. Create a Host Name as your login, with 42 at the end (eg. intraName42)

 6. Leave Domain name blank, press `enter` on Continue.